-- Status of groundwater and seawater on the east side of Turbine Building Units 1-4 - In the Unit 1 intake north side area, the H-3 concentration has been below the legal discharge limit of 60,000 Bq/L at all observation holes and remained constant or been declining.
-The concentration of total β radioactive materials has remained constant overall. - In the area between Unit 1 and 2 intakes, the H-3 concentration has been below the legal discharge limit of 60,000 Bq/L at all observation holes and remained constant or been declining overall, though it has been increasing or decreasing in individual holes, including at No. 1 where the concentration peaked.
-The concentration of total β radioactive materials has remained constant at many observation holes overall, though it increased at No. 1-6 in April within the past variation range. - In the area between Unit 2 and 3 intakes, the H-3 concentration has been below the legal discharge limit of 60,000 Bq/L at all observation holes and remained almost constant or been declining, though it has been increasing or decreasing at No. 2-3.
+- > Status of groundwater and seawater on the east side of Turbine Building Units 1-4 - In the Unit 1 intake north side area, the H-3 concentration has been below the legal discharge limit of 60,000 Bq/L at all observation holes and remained constant or been declining.
+The concentration of total β radioactive materials had remained constant overall but increased temporarily from April.
+The trend will continue to be monitored. - In the area between Unit 1 and 2 intakes, the H-3 concentration has been below the legal discharge limit of 60,000 Bq/L at all observation holes.
+It increased temporarily at No. 1-14 but is currently declining and remained constant or been declining at many observation holes overall.
+The concentration of total β radioactive materials has remained constant at many observation holes overall, though it temporarily increased and is currently declining at No. 1-11 and peaked at No. 1-6 within the past variation range. - In the area between Unit 2 and 3 intakes, the H-3 concentration has been below the legal discharge limit of 60,000 Bq/L at all observation holes and remained almost constant or been declining, though it has been increasing or decreasing at No. 2-3.
 The concentration of total β radioactive materials has been increasing at No. 2-3 located on the east side of No. 2-5 at the highest location. - In the area between Unit 3 and 4 intakes, the H-3 concentration has been below the legal discharge limit of 60,000 Bq/L at all observation holes and remained constant or been declining.
-The concentration of total β radioactive materials has also remained constant or been declining overall. - The concentration of radioactive materials in drainage channels has remained constant, despite increasing during rainfall. - In the Units 1-4 open channel area of seawater intake for Units 1 to 4, the concentration of radionuclides in seawater has remained below the legal discharge limit, despite observing small increases in Cs-137 and Sr-90 during rainfall.
+The concentration of total β radioactive materials has also remained constant or been declining overall though it increased at No. 3-4 in June but was lower compared to No. 3-3. - The concentration of radioactive materials in drainage channels has remained constant, despite increasing during rainfall. - In the Units 1-4 open channel area of seawater intake for Units 1 to 4, the concentration of radionuclides in seawater has remained below the legal discharge limit, despite increases in Cs-137 and Sr-90 noted during rainfall.
 They have also been declining following the completed installation and the connection of steel pipe sheet piles for the sea-side impermeable walls.
-The concentration of Cs-137 has remained slightly higher in front of the south side impermeable walls and slightly lower on the north side of the east breakwater since March 20, 2019, when the silt fence was transferred to the center of the open channel due to mega float-related construction. - In the port area, the concentration of radionuclides in seawater has remained below the legal discharge limit, despite observing small increases in Cs-137 and Sr-90 during rainfall.
-They have remained below the level of those in the Units 1-4 intake open channel area and been declining following the completed installation and connection of steel pipe sheet piles for the sea-side impermeable walls. - In the area outside the port, regarding the concentration of radioactive materials in seawater, those of Cs-137 and
+The concentration of Cs-137 has remained slightly higher in front of the south side impermeable walls and slightly lower on the north side of the east breakwater since March 20, 2019, when the silt fence was transferred to the center of the open channel due to mega float-related construction.

-Sr-90 declined and remained low after steel pipe sheet piles for the sea-side impermeable walls were installed and connected.
+- In the port area, the concentration of radionuclides in seawater has remained below the legal discharge limit, despite observing small increases in Cs-137 and Sr-90 during rainfall.
+They have remained below the level of those in the Units 1-4 intake open channel area and been declining following the completed installation and connection of steel pipe sheet piles for the sea-side impermeable walls. - In the area outside the port, regarding the concentration of radioactive materials in seawater, those of Cs-137 and Sr-90 declined and remained low after steel pipe sheet piles for the sea-side impermeable walls were installed and connected.